 American Airlines has announced a new boarding process effective March 1.
-An effort to speed things up and deal with the complications of their new basic economy fair, it is hard for me to imagine this working in the fairly crowded boarding areas AA uses in so many airports.
+An effort to speed things up and deal with the complications of their new basic economy fare, it is hard for me to imagine this working in the fairly crowded boarding areas AA uses in so many airports.
 Boarding groups on American Airlines just got more complicated.
 Here is why I am concerned.

 I also think that telling people they have special access and explicitly labeling it something like Group 4 or Group 5.
 Particularly when placing some people boarding with preferred access in the main lane, it seems like it will decrease the perception of value American gives with the preferred boarding.
 It doesn’t actually change boarding order, but the perception will be interesting to monitor.